 Project: “Investigating the motor, cognitive and neural effects of physical activity in Parkinson’s Disease”

-Our work is also possible thanks to the contribution of MIUR (FIRB 2013), the University of Trento, CIMeC, Provincia Autonoma di Trento, Comune di Rovereto, Fondazione Caritro.
+Our work is also possible thanks to the contribution of MIUR (FIRB 2013), European Research Council (ERC), the University of Trento, CIMeC, Provincia Autonoma di Trento, Comune di Rovereto, Fondazione Caritro.

 - Merim Bilalic, Northumbria University Newcastle, UK